Grant of arms

-A grant of arms or government registration of arms are typically contained in letters patent which provide self-contained proof, upon production of the letters patent, of the right conferred.
-A modern English grant of arms, for example, from officers of the College of Arms in London, will begin with the words "To all and singular to whom these presents shall come...", thereby showing that it is addressed to anyone in the world to whom it may be presented.
+A grant of arms or government registration of arms typically takes the form of letters patent, which provide self-contained proof, upon production of the letters patent, of the right conferred.
+For example, a grant or patent of arms from officers of the College of Arms in London, as well as related letters patent such as a grant of an augmentation, a crest, or supporters, will begin with the words "To all and singular to whom these presents shall come..." or variations thereof, thereby showing that the grant is addressed to anyone in the world to whom it may be presented; this applies equally to grants made to private individuals and to grants made to corporate bodies, and also applies to grants made to entities in Australia or any other Commonwealth realm in which the College has heraldic jurisdiction.